• CRA

 Maintain documentation covering the product description and intended use, the risk assessment, how you met the essential requirements, your vulnerability-handling procedures, and test evidence.

-SME translation: keep a (digital) folder with your risk assessment, architecture diagrams, security test results, and update logs.
+In practice: keep a digital folder with your risk assessment, architecture diagrams, security test results, and update logs.
 Market surveillance authorities can request it any time for 10 years.

 5. EU Declaration of Conformity & CE marking